SMunoz12/hello_world/README.md

 Hello World

 Developing python and geospatial programming skills and isotope geochemistry, learning by doing, trying to keep up.
+And follow directions